Best Fireproof Safes in 2022

 A: Fireproof safes are a line of defense to protect your cash, assets, and valuables from the unexpected.
 Made of thick, durable materials, these maintain the internal temperature, regulate humidity to keep your belongings as they were, and stand to remain if there’s a fire or other damages.
 They’re inherently crushproof (to an extent), and provide you with peace of mind.
 If you came home tomorrow to firefighters putting out your home, you’d still have your prized possessions and financial assets tucked away in a fireproof safe.

-Q: Why You Need a Fireproof Safe?
+Q: Why do you need a Fireproof Safe?

 A: House fires are among the most common reasons to play it safe.
 Nobody can predict a house fire, yet there were 358,500 house fires in a five-year period between 2011 and 2015.
 Those aren’t exactly low numbers, even with the amazing amount of technology we have to prevent fatalities, there’s still your belongings to think about.
 A lot of people don’t trust banks, especially after 2008’s housing bubble, and the cyber attacks that primarily targeted major US banks in 2016 and 2017.
 For some of us, storing cash and valuables in a fireproof sexurity safe is the only way to go.